 To report as necessary

-To create a regime incentivising the required performance
+To create a regime incentivising the required performance.

-These objectives may be updated by the PAC from time to time as the Energy Settlement Performance Assurance Regime develops.
+These objectives may be updated by the PAC from time to time as the PAF develops.

-Performance Assurance Scheme
+Application and Operation

-The Performance Assurance Scheme applies to those UNC actors that directly contribute to Energy Settlement performance i.e. those in direct control of the data inputs to Energy Settlement (the Performance Assurance Scheme Party(s)).
-For the avoidance of doubt this includes all Gas Transporters; the Transporter Agency and Shipper Users.
+The Performance Assurance Scheme applies to those UNC partiesthat directly contribute to Energy Settlement performance, i.e. those in direct control of the data inputs to Energy Settlement (the Performance Assurance Scheme Party(ies)).
+For the avoidance of doubt this includes all Gas Transporters, the Transporter Agency (or Central Data Service Provider as its’ successor) and Shipper Users.

 The Performance Assurance Scheme will initially comprise reporting against certain performance indices and the management of a Risk Register comprising risks to Energy Settlement performance.

-To meet the requirements of the Performance Assurance Scheme, two new roles are created; the Performance Assurance Committee (see section 5), and the Performance Assurance Framework Administrator (see section 6).
+To meet the requirements of the Performance Assurance Scheme, two new roles are created: the Performance Assurance Committee (see Section 5), and the Performance Assurance Framework Administrator (see Section 6).

 The Performance Assurance Scheme may extend to include: